Life is denied by lack of attention,

-When I clean a room in my home it does not appear I've made any progress until last fingerprint or errant spec of dust is removed.
-Then something magical happens: the walls burst with light, the furniture looks new again, and I am ten years younger.
+When I clean a room in my home it does not appear I've made any progress until the last fingerprint or the final errant spec of dust is removed.
+Then something magical happens The walls burst with light, the furniture looks new again, and I am ten years younger.
 This happens in a flash at the 100% complete mark.
-Nothing happens at 99.9%.
+Nothing happens at 99%.

 Most people don't know that the temples of the Church of Jesus Christ of Latter-day Saints around the world are cleaned nightly by volunteer members of the Church.
 The cleaning procedures are rigorous and thorough.
 You might ask, "Why do this?"
 The reason is so those attending the temple the next day will have fewer distractions.
-An errant fingerprint or spot on the wall can help take away an hour's worth of thoughts.
+A spot on the floor, walls, or furniture can help take away an hour's worth of thoughts.

 The management of hotel chains have similar standards.
 There's a world of difference between a perfectly clean room and an almost perfectly clean room.

 A note on precision